vighneshiyer/vighneshiyer.com/content/research/philosophy/10-conferences_and_research_retreats_need_a_revolution.md

 - It used the same talk format but quite different in nature
 - Don't talk about projects, talk about stacks, individuals should collaborate on a memo with respect to a stack

+- Japanese translation project
+- Hubs of mini conferences
+- Exclusion first
+- United nations style delegations and resolutions based on the papers
+- Accept everything and publish everything, keep things open, make sure everything is real, invite industry.
+Artifacts being available is not an option, they must be available (note: I don't mean 'artifact evaluation' needs to happen formally).

 ## Examples of Memo Meetings

 I'll leave some comments about how each of these went.